Alfredo Di Stéfano: Argentina

-1949 Colombia XI
+Colombia (not-FIFA sanctioned)

-After moving to Bogota in 1949, during a break in the Colombian League in 1951, friendly matches were organised under the name of combined XI of the Colombian league.
-Di Stéfano – without ever holding a Colombian passport – made four appearances for the Colombian XI team, which did not appear in the official records of FIFA.
+In 1949, the Argentinian league went on strike, and Di Stéfano moved to Millonarios in Colombia.
+At that time, the División Mayor del Fútbol Profesional Colombiano league had split from the Colombian Football Federation in the period that was known was known as El Dorado, resulting in an international ban for the clubs and players alike.
+Ignoring the edict, the breakaway league organised a series of friendly matches were organised as a combined XI of the Colombian league.
+Di Stéfano made four appearances for the Colombian XI team in non-FIFA sanctioned internationals in 1951.

 Spain

 Di Stéfano was widely loved in Spain, and having been banned from playing for Argentina, it made sense for Di Stéfano to play for Spain.
 FIFA initially refused to sanction this, but after Di Stéfano acquired Spanish citizenship in 1956, and amid pressure from the Spanish FA, the decision was eventually reversed.
 Di Stéfano consequently made his debut for Spain on 30 January 1957 in a friendly against the Netherlands in Madrid, scoring a hat-trick in a 5–1 win to become one of a number of players born outside Spain to have appeared for their national team.

 The Spanish team, with a forward line also boasting Barcelona and Real Madrid stars Laszlo Kubala, Luis Suárez and Francisco Gento, were favourites to qualify for the 1958 FIFA World Cup in Sweden, having been drawn into a qualification group with Scotland and minnows Switzerland.
 However, Spain began their campaign with a 2–2 draw against the Swiss and then lost to Scotland at Hampden Park 4–2.
 Spain won both of the reverse fixtures 4–1, but the damage had already been done: Scotland beat Switzerland in their final match and qualified at Spain's expense.
 Di Stéfano, who had played in all four games and scored two goals, missed out yet again.

 In 1961, at the age of 35, Di Stéfano finally qualified for a World Cup, helping Spain qualify for the 1962 edition in Chile.
 A muscular injury just before the competition prevented him from playing in the finals, but Di Stéfano travelled with the squad anyway, picking the number 6 jersey as his preferred number 9 was taken by Gento.
 Spain boasted the likes of José Santamaría and Ferenc Puskás – both also naturalised citizens, and who had, coincidentally, represented their respective home countries in the 1954 tournament – but with Di Stéfano sidelined, they failed to make it out of the group stage, losing to Didi's Brazil in their final game and finishing at the bottom of their group.
 Di Stéfano retired from international football after the tournament.